FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/custom-transactions.md

 # Custom Transactions

 There may be scenarios where you need to build out transactions that involve multiple program types and assets; this can be done by instantiating a [`ScriptTransactionRequest`](../../api/Account/ScriptTransactionRequest.md).
-This class allows you to a append multiple program types and assets to a single transaction.
+This class allows you to an append multiple program types and assets to a single transaction.

 Consider the following script that transfers multiple assets to a contract: